 By storing the count of associated records in a dedicated integer column directly within the parent record, it eliminates the need for frequent database queries.

-model, we can store the number of tasks
+and a Task model, we can store the number of tasks a project has directly in the project table in a column called tasks_count.

 It is very easy to add a counter cache column to a new table (thanks to the convention over configuration approach), just add a column.